The best diffusion filters in 2025: soft-focus, low-contrast filters for the cinematic look

 (Image credit: Moment)

-The best diffusion filters and low contrast filters provide a fantastic way to achieve a stylish, cinematic look in-camera for both video and stills.
-However, they do much more than that!
+The best diffusion filters – also known as mist filters – are low-contrast filters that provide a fantastic way to achieve a stylish, cinematic look in-camera for both video and stills.
+However, they do so much more than that.

-In this way, filters give otherwise crisp, clinical, modern lenses similar visual characteristics to vintage lenses, and even 35mm film.
-Productions like The Crown and Peaky Blinders use Tiffen diffusion filters for this very reason, to achieve that distinct period look.
+In this way, filters give otherwise crisp, clinical, modern lenses similar visual characteristics to vintage lenses – and even 35mm film.
+TV productions like The Crown and Peaky Blinders use diffusion filters for this very reason, to achieve that distinct period look.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.